OpenEvalProject/evals/manuscripts/elife-94165/v1/manuscript.md

 **Figure 8.:** (A) For an example session (monkey F, session 2), mirror neuron (MN) hold trajectory segments from execution trials have been projected into their original instantaneous execution subspace at time H (left) and from observation trials into their original instantaneous observation subspace also at time H (right).
 (B) The same execution (left) and observation (right) trajectory segments all have been projected into another, common subspace identified with canonical correlation.
 Colors indicate trajectory segments from trials involving the sphere—purple, coaxial cylinder (coax)—magenta, perpendicular cylinder (perp)—yellow, and button—cyan.
 (C) The three correlation coefficients resulting from canonical correlation analysis (CCA) (CC1, CC2, and CC3) have been averaged across comparisons from all sessions from the three monkeys.
 Thick bars representing the standard deviations of the three coefficients cross at their means, with a thin line dropped vertically from that point to the CC1 versus CC2 plane.
 CCA of MN trajectory segments from execution trials recorded in two different sessions from the same monkey (black, MN:1/2) is used as a point of reference with which to compare alignment of MN execution versus observation trials collected in the same session (red, MN:E/O) and MN versus AE neuron execution segments from the same session (blue, MN/AE).
 (D) Correlation coefficients from within-group CCA alignment for MN execution segments (gray, MN:E/E), MN observation trajectory segments (orange, MN:O/O), and AE execution segments (light blue, AE:E/E).
 See text for further description.

 As a positive control, we first aligned MN execution trajectory segments from two different sessions in the same monkey (which we abbreviate as MN:1/2).
 The two sessions in monkey R provided only one possible comparison, but the three sessions in monkeys T and F each provided three comparisons.
 For each of these seven comparisons, we found the bootstrapped average of CC1, of CC2, and of CC3.
 The 3D means ± standard deviations of these seven averages for the instruction, go, movement, and hold trajectory segments have been plotted in Figure 8C (black).
 The progressive increase in mean correlation coefficients (CCs) reflects the general increase in firing rates relative to trial-by-trial variability from the early to later trial epochs.
-The highest values for MN:1/2 correlations were obtained for the movement trajectory segments (CC1¯=0.89,CC2¯=0.77,CC3¯=0.61\begin{document}$\overline{CC\text{1}}=0.89,\, \overline{\, CC\text{2}}=0.77,\, \overline{\, CC\text{3}}=0.61$\end{document}).
+The highest values for MN:1/2 correlations were obtained for the movement trajectory segments ($CC1¯=0.89,CC2¯=0.77,CC3¯=0.61$).
 These relatively high values indicate relatively consistent relationships among the movement neural trajectory segments representing the four different RGM movements from session to session, as would have been expected from previous studies (Gallego et al., 2018; Gallego et al., 2020; Safaie et al., 2023).

 Given that PM MN activity progressed largely through nonoverlapping instantaneous subspaces during execution versus observation, we proceeded to ask whether the relationship among the neural representations of the four RGM movements was similar during execution versus observation.
 To address this question, we aligned MN execution trajectory segments with MN observation trajectory segments from the same session (MN:E/O; two sessions from monkey R, three from monkey T, three from monkey F).
 The 3D mean ± standard deviation CCs for these eight alignments also have been plotted in Figure 8C (red).
-Here, the highest values were reached for the hold trajectory segments (CC1¯=0.73,CC2¯=0.54,CC3¯=0.39\begin{document}$\overline{CC\text{1}}=0.73,\, \overline{\, CC\text{2}}=0.54,\, \overline{\, CC\text{3}}=0.39$\end{document}).
+Here, the highest values were reached for the hold trajectory segments ($CC1¯=0.73,CC2¯=0.54,CC3¯=0.39$).
 Though not as high as for execution/execution alignment, these values indicate substantial alignment of MN trajectory segments from execution and observation.
 PM MN populations thus showed some degree of similarity in the relationships among their latent dynamic representations of the four RGM movements during execution and observation, particularly at the time of the hold.

 Although MNs are known to be present in considerable numbers in both the M1 and PM (see Introduction), most studies of movement-related cortical activity in these areas make no distinction between neurons with activity only during action execution (AE neurons) and those with activity during both execution and observation (MNs).
 This reflects an underlying assumption that during action execution, MNs function in parallel with AE neurons, differing only during observation.
 We therefore tested the hypothesis that MN and AE neuron execution trajectory segments from the same session would align well.
-Figure 8C (blue) shows the mean CCs between MN and AE execution trajectory segments across eight alignments (MN/AE; 2R, 3T, 3F), which reached the highest values for the hold segments (CC1¯=0.57,CC2¯=0.35, CC3¯=0.19\begin{document}$\overline{CC\text{1}}=0.57,\, \overline{\, CC\text{2}}=0.35,\ \overline{\, CC\text{3}}=0.19$\end{document}).
+Figure 8C (blue) shows the mean CCs between MN and AE execution trajectory segments across eight alignments (MN/AE; 2R, 3T, 3F), which reached the highest values for the hold segments ($CC1¯=0.57,CC2¯=0.35, CC3¯=0.19$).
 All three of these coefficients were substantially lower than those for the MN execution versus observation alignments given above.
 Surprisingly, the alignment of AE neuron execution trajectory segments with those of the simultaneously recorded MN population was weaker than the alignment of MN trajectories during execution versus observation.

 Statistical comparisons across the three sets of alignments illustrated in Figure 8C (MN:1/2; MN:E/O; and MN/AE) showed significant variation in each of the three CCA coefficients for each set of trajectory segments, with the exception of the instruction segments which were all quite low (Kruskal-Wallis tests; instruction segments, p>0.05; go segments, p<0.01; movement segments, p<0.01; hold segments, p<0.001).
 Post hoc testing showed that in all significant cases (9 cases: 3 CCA coefficients × 3 sets of trajectory segments, Tukey’s honestly significant difference tests), though the MN:E/O coefficients might not be significantly lower than the corresponding MN/1:2 coefficients and/or significantly higher than the MN/AE coefficients, the MN/AE coefficients were significantly lower than the corresponding MN/1:2 coefficients in all 9 cases.
 These findings fail to support the hypothesis that during action execution, MN and AE neuron trajectory segments would align well and suggest instead that the patterns of co-modulation among AE neurons during the four different RGM movements did not align with the patterns of co-modulation among MNs.

 Did these differences in MN:1/2, MN:E/O, and MN/AE alignment result from consistent differences in their respective patterns of co-modulation, or from greater trial-by-trial variability in the patterns of co-modulation among MNs during observation than during execution, and still greater variability among AE neurons during execution?
 The bootstrapping approach we used for CCA (see Methods) enabled us to evaluate the consistency of relationships among trajectory segments across repeated samplings of trials recorded from the same neuron population in the same session and in the same context (execution or observation).
 We therefore performed 500 iterations of CCA between two different random samples of MN execution (MN:E/E), MN observation (MN:O/O), or AE execution (AE:E/E) trajectory segments from a given session (2R, 3T, 3F).
-This within-group alignment of MN execution trajectory segments from the same session (Figure 8D, MN:E/E, gray, hold: CC1¯=0.88, CC2¯=0.74,CC3¯=0.55\begin{document}$\overline{CC\text{1}}=0.88,\, \overline{\ CC\text{2}}=0.74,\, \overline{\, CC\text{3}}=0.55$\end{document}) was as strong as between-session alignment (Figure 8C, MN/1:2, black).
-But within-group alignment of MN observation trajectory segments (Figure 8D, MN:O/O, orange, hold: CC1¯=0.65,  CC2¯=0.46, CC3¯=0.24\begin{document}$\overline{CC\text{1}}=0.65,\ \overline{\ CC\text{2}}=0.46,\ \overline{\, CC\text{3}}=0.24$\end{document}) was lower than that found with MN execution segments (Figure 8C, MN:E/O, red, CC1¯=0.73,CC2¯=0.54,CC3¯=0.39\begin{document}$\overline{CC\text{1}}=0.73,\, \overline{\, CC\text{2}}=0.54,\, \overline{\, CC\text{3}}=0.39$\end{document}).
-Likewise, within-group alignment of AE neuron trajectory segments (Figure 8D, AE:E/E, light blue, hold: CC1¯=0.46,CC2¯=0.25, CC3¯=0.10\begin{document}$\overline{CC\text{1}}=0.46,\, \overline{\, CC\text{2}}=0.25,\ \overline{\, CC\text{3}}=0.10$\end{document}) was lower than their alignment with MN execution segments (Figure 8C, MN/AE, blue, hold: CC1¯=0.57,CC2¯=0.35,CC3¯=0.19\begin{document}$\overline{CC\text{1}}=0.57,\, \overline{\, CC\text{2}}=0.35,\, \overline{\, CC\text{3}}=0.19$\end{document}).
+This within-group alignment of MN execution trajectory segments from the same session (Figure 8D, MN:E/E, gray, hold: $CC1¯=0.88, CC2¯=0.74,CC3¯=0.55$) was as strong as between-session alignment (Figure 8C, MN/1:2, black).
+But within-group alignment of MN observation trajectory segments (Figure 8D, MN:O/O, orange, hold: $CC1¯=0.65,  CC2¯=0.46, CC3¯=0.24$) was lower than that found with MN execution segments (Figure 8C, MN:E/O, red, $CC1¯=0.73,CC2¯=0.54,CC3¯=0.39$).
+Likewise, within-group alignment of AE neuron trajectory segments (Figure 8D, AE:E/E, light blue, hold: $CC1¯=0.46,CC2¯=0.25, CC3¯=0.10$) was lower than their alignment with MN execution segments (Figure 8C, MN/AE, blue, hold: $CC1¯=0.57,CC2¯=0.35,CC3¯=0.19$).
 Whereas MN execution trajectories were relatively consistent within sessions, MN observation trajectories and AE execution trajectories were less so.

 Statistical comparisons across these three sets of within-group alignments (MN:E/E; MN:O/O; and AE:E/E) showed significant variation in each of the three CCA coefficients for all four trajectory segments (Kruskal-Wallis tests; instruction segments, p<0.05; go segments, p<0.01; movement segments, p<0.001; hold segments, p<0.001).
 Post hoc testing showed that in all significant cases (12 cases: 3 CCA coefficients × 4 sets of trajectory segments, Tukey’s honestly significant difference tests), though the within-group MN:O/O coefficients might not be significantly lower than the corresponding MN:E/E coefficients and/or significantly higher than the AE:E/E coefficients, the within-group AE:E/E coefficients were significantly lower than the corresponding MN:E/E coefficients in all 12 cases.
 These findings suggest that the patterns of co-modulation among AE neurons during the four different RGM movements, as well as the patterns of co-modulation among MNs during observation, were more variable from trial to trial than were the patterns of MN co-modulation during execution.
 This greater trial-to-trial variability in co-modulation of MNs during observation, and even greater variability in AE neurons during execution (Figure 8D), likely contribute to the weaker alignment of MN observation segments with MN execution segments and even weaker alignment of AE and MN execution segments (Figure 8C).
 Whereas the predominant patterns of co-modulation among MNs during the four different RGM movements were relatively consistent, co-modulation among MNs during observation was less consistent, and co-modulation of AE neurons during execution even less so.